John

 -

-I use a Gamma X-ELS electronic constant-pull machine with a 6-point mounting system.
-Consistent and accurate tension is maintained with a Wise 2090 Precision Calibrator.
+I use a Gamma X-ELS electronic constant-pull stringing machine with a 6-point mounting system.
+Accurate reference tension is maintained using a Wise 2090 Precision Calibrator, and and an ERT300 is used to verify dynamic tension after stringing.